4 DRUG-FREE METHODS FOR EASING KNEE ARTHRITIS SYMPTOMS

 While you're outside, try taking a long walk or doing some other form of exercise.
 Routine exercise may also help you sleep better at night.

-As a final thought,
+As a final thought, see your physician

 for a checkup.
 Some medical issues such as restless legs syndrome may cause sleep disturbances or insomnia.